-Count in-kind benefits as earned income if they are all the following:
+Count in-kind benefits as earned income if they meet all of the following criteria:

 - Regular

 - Predictable

 - Received in return for a service or product

 Do not count meals and lodging for armed services members.

 To determine the value of in-kind benefits, use the prevailing wage (but not less than the minimum wage) in the community for the type of work the person does to earn the benefits.